-- ◆ Inflation 2.60 percent
+◆ Inflation 2.60 percent

-- ◆ Salary Increases Varies by FRS class
+Salary Increases Varies by FRS class

-- Discount Rate 2.79 percent
+♦ Discount Rate 2.66 percent

-Healthcare cost trend rates for the Preferred Provider Option (PPO) Plan and Health Maintenance Organization (HMO) Plan, respectively, are 6.7 and 5.2 percent for the 2019-20 fiscal year, increasing to a maximum rate of 8.6 and 6.6 percent in the 2022-23 fiscal year, and gradually decreasing to 5.2 and 5.3 percent after the 2070-71 fiscal year.
+Healthcare cost trend rates for the Preferred Provider Option (PPO) Plan and Health Maintenance Organization (HMO) Plan, respectively, are 7.78 and 5.66 percent for the 2020-21 fiscal year, increasing to a maximum rate of 8.19 and 6.02 percent in the 2023-24 fiscal year, and gradually decreasing to 4.04 percent after the 2074-75 fiscal year.

-Retiree premium trend rates for both the PPO and HMO plans are 5.9 percent for the 2019-20 fiscal year, increasing to a maximum of 7.4 percent for 2022-23 fiscal year, and gradually decreasing to 5.2 percent after the 2070-71 fiscal year.
+Retiree premium trend rates for both the PPO and HMO plans are 6.7 percent for the 2020-21 fiscal year, increasing to a maximum of 7.1 percent for 2023-24 fiscal year, and gradually decreasing to 4.0 percent for the 2075-76 and later fiscal years.

-The discount rate was based on the S&P Municipal Bond 20-year High Grade Rate Index.
-This is a change from the prior year discount rate which was based on the Bond Buyer General Obligation 20-year Municipal Bond Index.
+The discount rate was based on the S&P Municipal Bond High Grade Rate Index.

-Mortality rates were based on the Generational RP-2000 with Projection Scale BB.
+Mortality rates were based on the Pub-2010 mortality tables with fully generational improvement using Scale MP-2018.
+This is a change from prior years, which used Generational RP-2000 with Projection Scale BB.

-The demographic actuarial assumptions for retirement, disability incidence, and withdrawal used in the July 1, 2019, valuation were based on the results of an actuarial experience study for the period January 1, 2010, through December 31, 2014, adopted by the FRS.
+The demographic actuarial assumptions for retirement, disability incidence, and withdrawal used in the July 1, 2020, valuation were based on the results of an actuarial experience study for the period January 1, 2010, through December 31, 2014, adopted by the FRS.

-The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the July 1, 2019, valuation were based on a review of recent plan experience done concurrently with the July 1, 2019, valuation.
+The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the July 1, 2020, valuation were based on a review of recent plan experience done concurrently with the July 1, 2020, valuation.